lukasgolino/lukasgolino.github.io/index.md

 ---

-#Introduction
+# Introduction

 <center> Hello.
 Welcome to my website.
-This website is a work in progress and has been created for two reasons... </center>
+This website is still currently under construction and has been created for two reasons: </center>

 <center> 1.
 To act as a personal portfolio.
-Basically somewhere to compile code samples, projects, and experience in one easy to access place. </center>
+Basically a place to compile code samples, projects, and experience in one, easy-to-access location. </center>

 <center> 2.
 To begin working with and learning web development. </center>

-<center> So please, take a look around, read my dissertation, download my CV, play my games (none of which is doable yet) and contact me if you have any questions!
+<center> So please, take a look around, read my dissertation (not uploaded yet), download my CV (not uploaded yet), play my games (not uploaded yet) and contact me if you have any questions!
 Good luck! </center>